Materia-Journal/Materia_issue5/content/essay_frame.md

 Lyles, Anne. “‘That immense canopy’: Studies of Sky and Cloud by British Artists, c.
 1770–1860.”
 In *Constable’s Clouds: Paintings and Cloud Studies by John Constable*, edited by Edward Morris, 135–50.
 Edinburgh: National Galleries Scotland and National Museums and Galleries on Merseyside, 2000.

-Lyles, Anne. “‘The glorious pageantry of heaven’: An Assessment of the Motives behind Constable’s ‘Skying.’”
+———. “‘The glorious pageantry of heaven’: An Assessment of the Motives behind Constable’s ‘Skying.’”
 In *Constable's Skies*, edited by Frederic Bancroft, 29–56.
 New York: Salander-O’Reilly Galleries, 2004.

 Massoul, M. Constant de. *A treatise of the art of painting and the composition of colours containing instructions for all the various processes of painting; together with observations upon the qualities and ingredients of colours*. *Translated from the French of M. Constant de Massoul.* London: printed by the author, 1797.